GregFinger/TD-Shadertoy_Converter/README.md

 ### The .tox component has 3 pages of custom parameters:

 1. The first page sets the iChannel[0-3] inputs, which you can choose 2D Texture, Cubemap or Audio.
-Set these according to what the shadertoy source had as their iChannel inputs.
+Set these according to what the shadertoy source has as its iChannel inputs.
 ![page1](images/page1.png)

 2. The second page sets the resolution of the output, has an adjustment for the speed of iTime, turns off/on mouse control (which the mouse interactivity happens within the TD window) and adjusts the gain for the audio inputs.